 Grant recipients must be accountable for the funds they receive and must comply with the Gaming Control Act, Gaming Control Regulation and conditions of the grant.
 All conditions must be satisfied before another application will be considered.
-The Conditions for a Community Gaming Grant are online at: https://www2.gov.bc.ca/assets/gov/sports-recreation-arts-and-culture/gambling/grants/cond-cgg.pdf.
+The Conditions for a Program Grant are located online, at: https://www2.gov.bc.ca/assets/gov/sports-recreation-arts-and-culture/gambling/grants/cond-cgg.pdf?forcedownload=true.